 There are “best practices” in business, but there are also “next practices”—the things you can do to get an “unfair advantage” over other agencies that aren’t following those practices yet.

-This translates to making your agency produce better results—which leads to a higher valuation (for selling a high-growth agency) and to making more money now (if you want to enjoy a lifestyle agency).
+This translates to making your agency produce better results—which leads to a higher valuation (for selling an equity-oriented agency) and to making more money now (if you want to enjoy a lifestyle agency).

 I help clients develop and hone “next practices.”
 Here are the top 7 “next practices” I’m seeing as an agency consultant: